Fox populations: Research on foxes

 Across the world there are a number of research projects that study foxes, and these have a variety of aims.
 Some are looking into methods of resolving conflicts in urban and/or rural areas, others are investigating different aspects of fox biology, behaviour, ecology and physiology, whilst others are exploring the potential role of foxes as vectors of disease.

 Here we have collated a list of the research groups working on red fox projects.
 It is a fascinating overview of the interest that foxes generate among scientists and the general public worldwide.

-If you work on foxes and you are not on this list, we want to hear from you!
+If you work on foxes and you are not on this list, !

 Fox research groups around the world